-Through Wednesday, August 31, 2022, JetBlue TrueBlue is offering a bonus on purchased points.
-Different accounts may be targeted for different offers, though it appears that the standard deal is for up to a 50% bonus.
+Through Sunday, March 31, 2024, JetBlue TrueBlue is offering a bonus on purchased points.
+Different accounts may be targeted for different offers, though it appears that the standard deal is for up to a 90% bonus, as long as you buy at least 3,000 points in one transaction.
 You’ll have to log into your TrueBlue account to see what you’re eligible for.

 JetBlue lets you purchase at most 100,000 points per transaction, and at most 120,000 points per calendar year, before any bonuses.
 If you maximized the promotion, you could purchase a total of 190,000 points (including 90,000 bonus points) for $2,513.35, which is a cost of 1.32 cents per TrueBlue point.